babyico/Ahri-Discord-Theme/README.md

 <h1> Ahri Theme for BetterDiscord, Powercord, and more...</h1>
 <p>
-Ahri Discord theme dedicated for my special person.
-(Works with Dark-Mode Discord) This theme is for BetterDiscord, Powercord and any mod that supports theme.css.
+Ahri Discord theme (Works with Dark-Mode Discord)
+This theme is for BetterDiscord, Powercord and any mod that supports theme.css.
 </p>